PILLAR 1. Interpretation and Technique

-First, the repetiteur acquires a thorough understanding of the harpsichord.
-The student understands how the instrument works, what types of harpsichords there are and how to play them, how one can obtain a maximum of expression by using certain techniques, what the differences are in approaching the harpsichord keyboard and literature as opposed to the piano, etc.
+First, the repetiteur acquires an understanding of several early keyboard instruments, like the harpsichord and the fortepiano.
+The student understands how these instruments work, what types there are and how to play them, how to obtain a maximum of expression by using certain techniques, what the differences are in approaching the harpsichord/fortepiano keyboard and literature as opposed to the piano, etc.

 Repetiteurs are taught to focus on the functions of the conductor.
 What does the conductor do?
-How do I follow a conductor when he’s beating?
+How do I follow a conductor’s beat?
 What is important to a conductor?
-What does he expect to hear?
+What does he/she expect to hear?
 How do I make the piano sound like an orchestra?
-How can I reduce my score but keep the conductor satisfied?
-We study piano reductions and learn to deal with them.
+How can I reduce my score, but keep the conductor satisfied?
+We study piano reductions and learn to deal with these.

 We study basic techniques to conduct ourselves.
-In later professional life, repetiteurs may have to conduct off-stage choruses or orchestras (so called ‘banda’), or they conduct entire rehearsals when the real conductor is absent.
-We learn to beat the diverse time signatures, the functions of both arms and hands, giving cues, analyzing and arranging scores for clarity etc. We find out what singers and the orchestra need to see from a conductor.
+In later professional life, repetiteurs may have to conduct off-stage choruses or orchestras (so-called ‘banda’), or conduct entire rehearsals when the conductor is absent.
+We learn to beat the diverse time signatures, the functions of both arms and hands, giving cues, analysing and arranging scores for clarity, etc. We find out what singers and orchestra need to see from a conductor.

-As such, repetiteurs are trained both as replacers of orchestra and as conductors, so as to be in charge of guiding soloists or ensembles in rehearsals and concerts.
-When singers feel that the repetiteur is on top of his profession, they are more likely to have faith and feel more comfortable, and will therefore perform better themselves.
-This, in turn, benefits all masterclasses and projects of the IOA.
+As such, repetiteurs are trained both as ‘replacers’ of orchestra and as conductors, so as to be in charge of guiding soloists or ensembles in rehearsals and concerts.
+When singers feel that the repetiteur is on top of his/her profession, they are more likely to have faith and feel more comfortable, and will therefore perform better themselves.